• Skip to primary navigation

 • If you have any leftovers, put them in an airtight container in the fridge.
 Here they will keep for about 3–4 days.

-• In addition to raw cauliflower, frozen cauliflower can also be used for this recipe; just let it thaw before cooking.
+• In addition to raw cauliflower, frozen cauliflower can be used for this recipe; just let it thaw before cooking.
 Frozen cauliflower should also be blanched first, as described in steps 1-3.

 • Egg scramble with cauliflower is one of the delicious recipes that meat lovers will also enjoy.